Increase your chess rating: 3 things that will increase your rating

-Every chess player wants to increase his or her ELO rating.
-They spend many hours studying without much of the result.
+Want to increase your chess rating?
+Chess players spend many hours studying without much of a result.

-They read books, study long opening variation, accumulate chess knowledge but the rating seems not to go up.
-Sounds familiar?
+They read books, study long opening variations, and accumulate chess knowledge but the rating seems not to go up.

 This is the very reason why computer plays the best chess on the planet.
-It may not be the smartest player, but if it can calculate 20 moves deep in 10 lines and do it quickly, winning chess games is a no brainer.
-The point I’m trying to make is simple, if you calculate better that you opponent, you will most likely win the game.
+It may not be the smartest player, but if it can calculate 20 moves deep in 10 lines and do it quickly, winning chess games is a no-brainer.
+The point I’m trying to make is simple if you calculate better than your opponent, you will most likely win the game.

 How to train your calculating ability?